dvdmtw98/notes/notes-vault/programming-languages/c/core-concepts/c-fundamentals.md

 celsius = (fahrenheit - FREEZING_PT) * SCALE_FACTOR;
 ```

-The names used to create variables, functions and other entities are called **identifiers**
+The name assigned to variables, functions and other entities are called **identifiers**

 ### Input & Output